 The Government has submitted national air quality action plans to the EU detailing how they propose to meet the EU limit values for nitrogen dioxide and small particulates.
 This includes proposals for new Clean Air Zones in areas with exceedences of EU limit levels.
-The Local Authority Air Quality Action the real world as well as under laboratory test conditions if meaningful improvements in air quality are to be achieved.
+The Local Authority Air Quality Action Plans are included in the regional plans which form part of this.
+The EU have also set emission standards for vehicles.
+These standards need to be met in the real world as well as under laboratory test conditions if meaningful improvements in air quality are to be achieved.